Improved charger with 14-day battery life

 Xiaomi Mi Band 5 region-specific features

-The Xiaomi Mi Band 5 is available in the UK, Europe, China, and other regions, but not all Mi Band 5s are created equally.
+The Xiaomi Mi Band 5 is available in the UK, Europe, China, India, and other regions, but not all Mi Band 5s are created equally.

 The Xiaomi Mi Band 5 in China comes with NFC support for contactless payments, the XiaoAI voice assistant, as well as a pulse oximeter for SpO2 readings.